kian8017/kianmusser.com/content/articles/quickly-implement-toast-notifications-react-hot-toast.md

 ## Extras

 Well, that was quick!
-We only scratched the surface up there, so let's dig a bit deeper and learn a couple ways to customize the toast notifications.
+We only scratched the surface, so let's dig deeper and learn a couple ways to customize the toast notifications.

 ### Customizing toasts